processone/ejabberd/CONTAINER.md

 docker run --name ejabberd -it -p 5222:5222 ghcr.io/processone/ejabberd live
 ```

-That uses the default configuration file and XMPP domain "localhost".
+That uses the default configuration file and XMPP domain `localhost`.

 ### Start with your configuration and database